KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/msRyu.md

 scholar: gUHuDJ4AAAAJ #Google Scholar User ID, create if you don't have one
 github: DDingR
 orcid: 0009-0004-3279-5765 #ORCID, create if you don't have one
+iris: 12654854 #IRIS, create if you don't have one
 researchgate: Myeongseok-Ryu
 description: "
 **Myeongseok Ryu** received the B.S. degree in Department of Mechanical Engineering from **Incheon National University**, South Korea, in 2023, and the M.S. degree in Department of Mechanical Engineering from **Gwangju Institute of Science and Technology (GIST)**, South Korea, in 2025.